 \subsubsection{Acknowledgements}

 This work is supported in part by funds from the European Union’s Horizon 2020 research and innovation program (grant number 824143, MaX ’Materials design at the eXascale’ Centre of Excellence) and by NextGenerationEU through the Italian National Centre for HPC, Big Data, and Quantum Computing (grant number CN00000013).
-The authors would like to thank S. De Gironcoli (SISSA), J. Henin (CNRS), F. Marinelli (NHLBI), T. D. Swinburne (CNRS), M. C. Marinica (CNRS), F. Pellegrini (SISSA), Claudia Biancotti (BdI), Lorenzo Fant (Instituto Gulbenkian de Ci{\^e}ncia), Laura Zichi (Harvard), Iuri Macocco (UPF) and Claudio Leone (ICTP) for helpful discussions and feedback.
+The authors would like to thank S. De Gironcoli (SISSA), J. Henin (CNRS), F. Marinelli (MCW), T. D. Swinburne (CNRS), M. C. Marinica (CEA), F. Pellegrini (SISSA), Claudia Biancotti (BdI), Lorenzo Fant (OGS), Laura Zichi (Harvard), Iuri Macocco (UPF) and Claudio Leone (ICTP) for helpful discussions and feedback.
+The authors are grateful to one of the anonymous reviewers for their important suggestion to explore the use of efficient solvers for the BMTI linear system.

 The views and opinions expressed in this paper are those of the authors and do not necessarily reflect the official policy or position of Banca d’Italia.